tanvir-data-science/Netflix-Movies-and-TV-Shows-Data-Analysis/README.md

 This dataset forms the foundation for an in-depth analysis of Netflix's content catalog.

 # Tools Used:
+* SQL (PostgreSQL): Used for data extraction and solving complex business questions.
+PostgreSQL was employed to perform SQL queries for analyzing Netflix's content library and generating valuable insights.

-Power BI: The primary tool used for creating the interactive dashboard, allowing for the seamless visualization of the dataset.
+* Power BI: The primary tool used for creating the interactive dashboard, allowing for seamless visualization of the dataset.
 Power BI's rich features enable users to explore and analyze complex data effectively, making it ideal for this type of content analysis.

 # Key Features:
-* Interactive Visualizations: Dive deep into Netflix's content with interactive charts, graphs, and tables.

 * Insightful Analysis: Uncover trends, patterns, and correlations within Netflix's vast collection of movies and TV shows.